panosc-eu/panosc-eu.github.io/README.md

 [https://indico.esrf.fr/indico/event/19/](https://indico.esrf.fr/indico/event/19/)

-Anyone who is interested is welcome to attend!
+Attendance is open to those working on PaNOSC and related projects.
 Registration opens on 3 December 2018.

 ## Partners
  The 6 ESFRI RIs are: